gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## chunksOf

-Splits a `ReadonlyNonEmptyArray` into length-`n` pieces.
-The last piece will be shorter if `n` does not evenly divide the length of the `ReadonlyNonEmptyArray`.
+Splits a `NonEmptyReadonlyArray` into length-`n` pieces.
+The last piece will be shorter if `n` does not evenly divide the length of the `NonEmptyReadonlyArray`.

 **Signature**